AllStruck/secret-robot/README.md

 I'm also using a `hosts-aliases.json` file for easier assignment of single hosts by nickname (see `hosts-liases.json.example`).

+You will also need the following requirements locally:
+ * Python
+ * Fabric
+ * IPython

+Servers will need [Turbolift]https://github.com/cloudnull/turbolift installed to upload files to RackSpace Cloud Files.

 Once everything is in place you can do something like this:
 `fab newlampvhost:sub.domain.com`